Magdalena G. Jalandoni

 Her famous poem Ang Guitara (The Guitar) is read in classrooms all over the country today.
 Literary critics and historians claim that she has mastered a special talent for poetry and description as well as dramatic evocations of landscapes and events in her novels and short stories.
 Her works span from the coming of Malay settlers in the Middle Ages up to the Spanish and American colonial era as well as the Japanese occupation of World War II, all portraying the history of Panay and the evolution of the Ilonggo culture.
 According to Riitta Varitti of the Finnish-Philippine Society in Helsinki, "Jalandoni was the most productive Philippine writer of all time."

 Other famous works include Anabella, Sa Kapaang Sang Inaway (In the Heat of War), Ang Dalaga sa Tindahan (The Young Woman in the Market), and Ang Kahapon ng Panay (The Past of Panay).
 Throughout her turbulent and displaced life, she still managed to publish 36 novels, 122 short stories, 7 novelettes, 7 long plays, 24 short plays, and dialogues in verse compiled in two volumes, seven volumes of personally compiled essays including some translations from Spanish and two autobiographies.
 She has been displaced from her hometown twice and has survived the Philippine Revolution, the Filipino-American War, and the Japanese Occupation.
-In 1977, she received the prestigious Republic Cultural Heritage Award for her literary achievements from government, about one year before her death.
+In 1977, she received the prestigious Republic Cultural Heritage Award for her literary achievements from the government, about one year before her death.

 Her works are kept in the University of the Philippines in Diliman and in the Visayas, the Ateneo de Manila, the Universities of Iloilo and San Agustin both in Iloilo City, the Universities of Syracuse and Yale in the United States, and the National Library.